JoSQUANTUM/pygrnd/README.md

 # Tutorials

+## Quantum Risk Modelling

+Workflow to define a risk model like outlined in (https://arxiv.org/abs/2103.05475).
+Build a Grover operator with a state for which the overall probabilty should be evaluated.
+Standard Quantum Amplitude Estimation algorithm.
+Using QASM simulator you should not use more than 20 qubits (including the QAEqubits) on your local machine using simulator.

+    - Input list of risk items, instrinsic and transition probabilities
+    - List of states to estimate probabilities for the desired state
+    - Precision for the QAE
+    - Number of shots

+**Syntax**

+Helper functions:
+from qiskit.circuit.library import QFT

+Main functions:

+    - brm(RIlist, TPlist, model2gate=False)
+    - brmoracle(name,PDFgenerator,pdfqubits,pdfancillas,LISTOFcontrolstrings)
+    - qae(QAEqubits, inqubits, modelinqubits, A, Q, qae2gate=False)
+    - showQAEoutput(counts,STATELIST)

+**Parameters**

+    Risk model:
+    - RIlist: risk items with intrinsic probabilities
+    - TPlist: transitions from risk item i to risk item j
+    - Optional model2gate=False (default) used to evaluate model directly.
+Set model2gate=True to use the model as custom gate inside the Grover operator

+    Grover operator:
+    - PDFgenerator = underlying risk model (brm)
+    - pdfqubits = QAE bit resolution
+    - LISTOFcontrolstrings = string of states that we are searching the overall probability

+    Quantum Amplitude Estimation:
+    - QAEqubits: outqubits is the number of qubits to use for the output
+    - inqubits: number of risk items
+    - modelinqubits is the number of qubits A requires (this may include ancillas, ie is >= inqubits)
+    - A is a gate that generates the input to be estimated
+    - Q is the oracle (one qubit larger than A and controlled)
+    - Optional: qae2gate=False (default)

+**Examples**

+    RIlist = ["p0=0.1","p1=0.2"]
+    TPlist = ["0->1=0.2"]

+    name="test"
+    STATELIST=["11"]
+    Nshots=1000
+    QAEqubits=6

+    rm,mat = brm(RIlist,TPlist,model2gate=True)
+    ora = brmoracle("ora",rm,len(RIlist),0,STATELIST)
+    QAE=qae(QAEqubits,len(RIlist),len(RIlist),rm,ora)
+    showQAEoutput(counts,STATELIST)

 ## Amplitude Estimation without Phase Estimation

 - We have an operator A and a set of good results that have probability a in total.